roryprimrose/roryprimrose.github.io/_posts/2005-03-15-bitwiseflags-enum-uitypeeditor.md

 # Region " Sub Procedures "

- ''' -----------------------------------------------------------------------------

- ''' <summary&gt;

- ''' SelectedIndexChanged event handler.

- ''' </summary&gt;

- ''' <param name="sender"&gt;The object that raised the event.</param&gt;

- ''' <param name="e"&gt;The EventArgs object related to the event.</param&gt;

- ''' <remarks&gt;

- ''' This event fires when a new item is selected for a non-bitwise enum.

- ''' This is required in order to hide the drop-down list when a new item is selected.

- ''' </remarks&gt;

- ''' <history&gt;

- ''' 15/Mar/2005 Created

- ''' </history&gt;

- ''' -----------------------------------------------------------------------------

  Private  Sub ItemSelected( ByVal sender As  Object , ByVal e As EventArgs)
      ' Check if the service object exists
      If  Not m_objService Is  Nothing  Then
          ' Close the drop down control
          m_objService.CloseDropDown()

- End  If  ' End checking if the service object exists
+     End  If  ' End checking if the service object exists End  Sub

- End  Sub

 # End  Region

 # Region " Functions "

- ''' -----------------------------------------------------------------------------

- ''' <summary&gt;

- ''' Gets the editor style used by the EditValue method.

- ''' </summary&gt;

- ''' <param name="context"&gt;An ITypeDescriptorContext that can be used to gain additional context information.</param&gt;

- ''' <returns&gt;A UITypeEditorEditStyle enumeration value that indicates the style of editor used by the current UITypeEditor.</returns&gt;

- ''' <remarks&gt;

- ''' None.

- ''' </remarks&gt;

- ''' <history&gt;

- ''' 14/Feb/2005 Created

- ''' </history&gt;

- ''' -----------------------------------------------------------------------------

  Public  Overloads  Overrides  Function GetEditStyle( ByVal context As System.ComponentModel.ITypeDescriptorContext) As System.Drawing.Design.UITypeEditorEditStyle
      ' This is a drop-down editor
      Return UITypeEditorEditStyle.DropDown
  End  Function

- ''' -----------------------------------------------------------------------------

- ''' <summary&gt;

- ''' Edits the value of the specified object using the editor style indicated by GetEditStyle.

- ''' </summary&gt;

- ''' <param name="context"&gt;An ITypeDescriptorContext that can be used to gain additional context information. </param&gt;

- ''' <param name="provider"&gt;An IServiceProvider that this editor can use to obtain services.</param&gt;

- ''' <param name="value"&gt;The object to edit.</param&gt;

- ''' <returns&gt;The new value of the object.</returns&gt;

- ''' <remarks&gt;

- ''' None.

- ''' </remarks&gt;

- ''' <history&gt;

- ''' 14/Feb/2005 Created

- ''' </history&gt;

- ''' -----------------------------------------------------------------------------

  Public  Overloads  Overrides  Function EditValue( _
      ByVal context As ITypeDescriptorContext, _
      ByVal provider As IServiceProvider, _
      ByVal value As  Object ) As  Object

      ' Check if the required objects exist
      If  Not context Is  Nothing _
          AndAlso  Not context.Instance Is  Nothing _
          AndAlso  Not provider Is  Nothing  Then

- ' Get the editor used to display the list box

- m_objService = CType (provider.GetService( GetType (IWindowsFormsEditorService)), IWindowsFormsEditorService)
+         ' Get the editor used to display the list box m_objService = CType (provider.GetService( GetType (IWindowsFormsEditorService)), IWindowsFormsEditorService)

          ' Check if the service exists
          If  Not m_objService Is  Nothing  Then

              Dim objType As System.Type = context.PropertyDescriptor.PropertyType
              Dim bFlagsDefined As  Boolean
              Dim aAttributes() As  Object = objType.GetCustomAttributes( False )
              Dim nIndex As Int32
              Dim nValue As Int32 = CType (value, Int32)
              Dim nItemValue As Int32
              Dim aValues As Array = System.Enum.GetValues(objType)
              Dim nNewValue As Int32

              ' Loop through each of the attributes
              For nIndex = 0 To aAttributes.Length - 1

                  ' Check if this attribute is Flags
                  If  CType (aAttributes(nIndex), System.Attribute).GetType.Equals( GetType (System.FlagsAttribute)) Then

- ' We have found the flags attribute

- bFlagsDefined = True
+                     ' We have found the flags attribute bFlagsDefined = True
                      ' Break

                      Exit  For

                  End  If  ' End checking if this attribute is Flags

              Next  ' Loop through each of the attributes

              ' Check if Flags is defined
              If bFlagsDefined = True  Then

                  Dim objList As  New System.Windows.Forms.CheckedListBox
                  Dim bChecked As  Boolean

                  ' Set up the ComboBox
                  objList.BorderStyle = System.Windows.Forms.BorderStyle.None
                  objList.CheckOnClick = True

                  ' Loop through all the values
                  For nIndex = 0 To aValues.Length - 1

                      ' Get the value of this item
                      nItemValue = CType (aValues.GetValue(nIndex), Int32)

- ' Enums that are bitwise can be defined with a 0 value

- ' For example: None = 0
+                     ' Enums that are bitwise can be defined with a 0 value ' For example: None = 0

- ' These are often used for default values

- ' We don't want to display these as a bitwise comparison is always true

- ' Check if the item has a valid bitwise value

- If nItemValue &gt; 0 Then
+                     ' These are often used for default values ' We don't want to display these as a bitwise comparison is always true ' Check if the item has a valid bitwise value If nItemValue > 0 Then

- ' Determine if this item is selected

- bChecked = ((nValue And nItemValue) = nItemValue)
+                         ' Determine if this item is selected bChecked = ((nValue And nItemValue) = nItemValue)

                          ' Add the image to the list
                          objList.Items.Add(System.Enum.Parse(objType, CType (aValues.GetValue(nIndex), String )), bChecked)

                      End  If  ' End checking if the item has a valid bitwise value

                  Next  ' Loop through all the values

- ' Check if the listbox height is too large

- If objList.Height &gt; (objList.Items.Count * objList.ItemHeight) Then
+                 ' Check if the listbox height is too large If objList.Height > (objList.Items.Count * objList.ItemHeight) Then

- ' Adjust the height of the list

- objList.Height = objList.Items.Count * objList.ItemHeight
+                     ' Adjust the height of the list objList.Height = objList.Items.Count * objList.ItemHeight

                  End  If  ' End checking if the listbox height is too large

                  ' Display the drop down list
                  m_objService.DropDownControl(objList)

- ' Loop through each item in the listbox

- For nIndex = 0 To objList.CheckedItems.Count - 1
+                 ' Loop through each item in the listbox For nIndex = 0 To objList.CheckedItems.Count - 1

- ' Get the value of the selected item

- nItemValue = CType (System.Enum.Parse(objType, CType (objList.CheckedItems.Item(nIndex), String )), Int32)
+                     ' Get the value of the selected item nItemValue = CType (System.Enum.Parse(objType, CType (objList.CheckedItems.Item(nIndex), String )), Int32)

- ' Add this value to the final value

- nNewValue = nNewValue Or nItemValue
+                     ' Add this value to the final value nNewValue = nNewValue Or nItemValue

                  Next  ' Loop through each item in the listbox

                 ' Store the values selected
                 value = System.Enum.ToObject(objType, nNewValue)

             Else  ' Flags is not defined

                 Dim objList As  New System.Windows.Forms.ListBox

                 ' Set up the ComboBox
                 objList.BorderStyle = System.Windows.Forms.BorderStyle.None

                 ' Loop through all the values
                 For nIndex = 0 To aValues.Length - 1

                 ' Add the image to the list
                 objList.Items.Add(System.Enum.Parse(objType, CType (aValues.GetValue(nIndex), String )))

                 Next  ' Loop through all the values

                 ' Preselect the current item
                 objlist.SelectedIndex = objlist.Items.IndexOf(value)

- ' Hook up the IndexChanged event to hide the drop down list

- AddHandler objList.SelectedIndexChanged, AddressOf ItemSelected
+                ' Hook up the IndexChanged event to hide the drop down list AddHandler objList.SelectedIndexChanged, AddressOf ItemSelected

- ' Check if the listbox height is too large

- If objList.Height &gt; (objList.Items.Count * objList.ItemHeight) Then
+                ' Check if the listbox height is too large If objList.Height > (objList.Items.Count * objList.ItemHeight) Then

- ' Adjust the height of the list

- objList.Height = objList.Items.Count * objList.ItemHeight
+                    ' Adjust the height of the list objList.Height = objList.Items.Count * objList.ItemHeight

                 End  If  ' End checking if the listbox height is too large

                 ' Display the drop down list
                 m_objService.DropDownControl(objList)

- ' Check if we have a value to convert

- If  Not objlist.SelectedItem Is  Nothing  Then
+                ' Check if we have a value to convert If  Not objlist.SelectedItem Is  Nothing  Then

                     ' Store the value selected
                     value = System.Enum.Parse(objType, CType (objlist.SelectedItem, String ))

                 End  If  ' End checking if we have a value to convert

             End  If  ' End checking if Flags is defined

         End  If  ' End checking if the service exists

     End  If  ' End checking if the required objects exist

     ' Return the value
     Return value

  End  Function

 # End  Region

  End  Class
+{% endhighlight %}